zhaoyizhou1123/zhaoyizhou1123.github.io/_pages/about.md

 - Familiar with AI frameworks: Pytorch -->

 # News
+- Sep 2024: I have joined CMU as a PhD student!
+I look forward to future collaborations with my advisor, [Andrea Zanette](https://azanette.com/).
 - Jan 2024: One [paper](https://arxiv.org/abs/2310.19308) accepted by ICLR 2024!
 - Nov 2023: One [paper](https://arxiv.org/abs/2310.19308) accepted by NeurIPS 2023 [FMDM](https://sites.google.com/view/fmdm-neurips23/home) workshop (**oral**)!
 Thanks for efforts from all collaborators!
 - Aug 2023: Participate in UAI 2023.